BarathArivazhagan/ansible-playground/ansible-ec2-instance-playbook/README.md

 ## Ansible playbook to create AWS EC2 instance

-Note : AWS credentials has to be setup and boto package has to be installed before executing the ansible playbook
+Note : AWS credentials and boto package has to be installed before executing the ansible playbook

 ```
 $ ansible-playbook ansible-ec2-instance.yaml